openboxes/openboxes/docs/index.md

     ---

-    You've already made the decision to implement OpenBoxes and you just want to get started.
+    You already have OpenBoxes installed and want to update to a newer version.

     [:octicons-arrow-right-24: Upgrade Guide](admin-guide/upgrading/index.md)